 The Fulbright U.S. Student Program provides grants for individually designed study/research projects or for English Teaching Assistant Programs.
 Learn about the benefits of participating in the Fulbright Student Program and application support offered to UT Austin graduating seniors and recent graduates.

 Through the Fulbright Visiting (non-U.S.) Scholar Program, visiting faculty and scholars at UT Austin contribute significantly to the academic and research achievements of the university.
-Learn about the 2019-2020 Fulbright Visiting Scholars at UT Austin.

 Over 50 Fulbright students are enrolled in the university’s graduate programs each year.
 Learn more about Fulbright Student Programs at UT.